A photograph shows kidney stones that were caused by heavy consumption of soft drinks and energy drinks.

 One iteration of the photograph, which has been shared hundreds of thousands of times on Facebook, pushes the claim that it “belonged to someone who overindulged in energy drinks” and tells other users, “Show this to folks that’s [sic] addicted”:

-While most stones are comprised of calcium oxalate, metabolic conditions like high blood sugar, blood pressure, or elevated cholesterol levels can contribute to the development of another type of stone, calcium phosphate.
+While most stones are composed of calcium oxalate, metabolic conditions such as high blood sugar, blood pressure, or elevated cholesterol levels can contribute to the development of another type of stone, calcium phosphate.

 In 2014, the American College of Physicians advised the public to increase their daily water intake in order to help prevent stones from forming, citing a study that determined that kidney stone patients who drank less sodas containing phosphoric acid cut their risk of developing more stones by about 15 percent.